 Not everyone is allowed to deduct the interest on their student loans

-Even if your income otherwise qualifies, your student loan may not actually qualify.
-Only loans taken out as part of a student loan program will qualify.
+Even if your income otherwise qualifies, your student loan may not qualify.
+Only loans taken out as part of an eligible student loan program will qualify.
 This comes into play if you borrowed money from a bank and it was classified as a personal loan.

 There is a limit to the interest deduction

 Each year you are limited to deducting $2,500 in student loan interest.
 While that may seem like a lot, if you are paying over $208 per month in interest will add up to the $2,5000 maximum deduction.
-If you spend more on interest each month, the extra portion of your interest payments will not be tax deductible.
-Depending upon your total loan balance and your interest rate, you could be paying far more each month in interest.
+If you spend more on interest each month, the extra portion of your interest payments will not be tax-deductible.
+Depending upon your total loan balance and your interest rate, only a small portion of your payment may be tax-deductible.

 The biggest reason to ignore the deduction

 Even if you do qualify and can deduct all of your interest, just paying the minimum on your student loans is a bad idea.
-This is because the interest deduction savings on your taxes doesn’t really amount to much money.
+This is because the interest deduction savings on your taxes doesn’t amount to much money.

 The thing to keep in mind is that the interest rate deduction is only a deduction… not a tax credit.
-If you made $50,000 last year and took the full $2,500 deduction, it would result in a tax savings of just $625.
-While saving $625 each tax season is definitely a good thing, it still means that you spend nearly $2,000 on interest that you will never get back.
+If you made $50,000 last year and took the full $2,500 deduction, it would result in a tax savings of just $550.
+While saving $550 each tax season is a good thing, it still means that you spend nearly $2,000 on interest that you will never get back.
 If you make less money, the marginal benefit of the deduction is further reduced.